axoflow/axosyslog-core-docs/content/docs/chapter-manipulating-messages/customizing-message-format/reference-template-functions/_index.md

 ---
 <!-- DISCLAIMER: This file is based on the syslog-ng Open Source Edition documentation https://github.com/balabit/syslog-ng-ose-guides/commit/2f4a52ee61d1ea9ad27cb4f3168b95408fddfdf2 and is used under the terms of The syslog-ng Open Source Edition Documentation License.
 The file has been modified by Axoflow. -->

-The following template functions are available in {{% productparam "abbrev" %}}.
+The following template functions are available in {{% param "product.abbrev" %}}.

 ## base64-encode {#template-function-base64-encode}